ppy/osu-wiki/wiki/Ranking_criteria/osu!taiko/en.md

 #### Difficulty setting guidelines

 - Overall Difficulty should be more than 5.
+- HP Drain Rate should be 5 or more[^hp-note].

+## Notes

-- HP Drain Rate should be 5 or more.
-In cases of higher note count, HP Drain Rate could be slightly adjusted to lower than 5.
+[^hp-note]: In cases of higher note count or song length, HP Drain Rate could be slightly lowered, and vice versa for lower note count or song length.